Menu

 • high school graduate and/or college student (ages 18+)

-• If a college student: Studying theater/musical theater/dance in college preferred.
+• If a college student: Current Theater/Musical Theater major in college

 Qualities